 states that the variety of benefits remote workers enjoy can improve a business’s bottom line.
 Employees are more efficient as they encounter far fewer workplace distractions than in an office setting.
 They tend to experience less stress, as they don’t need to commute in heavy rush hour traffic, and those reduced stress levels lead to higher morale and more job satisfaction.
 Companies also incur less overhead and operating costs to keep the business running smoothly.

-All indications are that remote work policies or work-from-home benefits will continue to become more commonplace among businesses.
-It also means an ongoing threat to cybersecurity for businesses offering this benefit to their workforce.
 Let’s take a closer look at remote workers, the cyber risks they present and tips on how to minimize them.

 Risk #1: Lack of Cybersecurity Training and Established Best Practices